mcsee/Software-Design-Articles/Articles/Theory/Null - The Billion Dollar Mistake/readme.md

 Using *null* is a discouraged practice based on deep-rooted practices in the industry.

-Despite this, almost all commercial languages ​​allow it and developers use it.
+Despite this, almost all commercial languages allow it and developers use it.

 You should, at least, begin to question its use and be more mature and responsible in developing software.